TessPalan/stock-research/README.md

 **Top Stock Price Growth/Conclusion**

-- Yahoo stopped trading in 2018
+- Yahoo stopped trading in 2017 when was bought by Verizon.
 - The stocks were strong on the short term growth but took a slide as time went on.
+Overall, a 20% growth in 5 years does not reflect a strong protfolio.
-- Despite selecting core criterias for selection of these stocks, there was more to consider to select the next Value stock investment.
+- Despite selecting core criterias for selection of these stocks, there was more to consider to select the next value stock investment such as intuision and other non- statstical parameters.